 The NetSafe Model for a Cybersafe ECE Service outlines the three main components of an ICT policy:

-In order for a child to have a Storypark profile, their parent is required to consent to an online permission form as part of their sign-up process which outlines how their child's information will be used.
+In order for a child to have a Storypark profile, their parent is required to agree to an online consent form as part of their sign-up process which outlines how their child's information will be used.
 We also have a section on our help centre with downloadable resources that teachers can send parents.
-Once the permission form is accepted the teacher is notified by email, and the parent can access their child's stories, leave comments, create their own stories and invite family members.
+Once the consent form is accepted the teacher is notified by email, and the parent can access their child's stories, leave comments, create their own stories and invite family members.

 Sharing your child’s profile with your extended family gives your children an authentic audience.
 Never invite someone you do not know and trust implicitly. www.netbasics.org.nz is a fun and informative website where you and your family can learn about online safety.